labmlai/labml/readme.md

 ### Installation

-You can install the packages using PIP.
+You can install this package using PIP.

 ```bash
 pip install labml labml-app